stupidcomputer/stupidcomputer/src/index.md

 Hi there!
 I'm a high schooler with a keen interest in using NixOS, participating in concert and orchestral ensembles, and partaking in mock legislative conferences.
-I also enjoy learning about cybersecurity --- both offense and defense --- and the extent of the corrosive effect modern tools of warfare have had on the security of critical infrastructure.
+I also enjoy learning about cybersecurity &mdash; both offense and defense &mdash; and the extent of the corrosive effect modern tools of warfare have had on the security of critical infrastructure.
 In particular, I'm interested in aiding the defense of critical infrastructure systems that sustain everyday human life from Internet and digital attacks.

 ## Computational endeavors